pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/deferred_processing.md

    $ pachctl finish commit data@master
    ```

+Also, you can run `pachctl delete file` and `pachctl put file`
-While the commit is open, you can run `pachctl delete file` if you want to remove something from
+while the commit is open if you want to remove something from
-the parent commit or `pachctl put file`if you want to upload something that is not in a repo yet.
+the parent commit or add something that is not stored anywhere else.

 ## Deferred Processing in Output Repositories

-You can perform the same deferred processing operations with data in output
+You can perform same deferred processing opertions with data in output
 repositories.
 To do so, rather than committing to a
 `staging` branch, configure the `output_branch` field
 in your pipeline specification.